kchang-code/CanDate/canDate-api/README.md

    `psql -U vagrant -d template1`

 2. Run the following SQL commands to create the necessary objects in the DB:
-   `CREATE ROLE labber WITH LOGIN password 'labber'` `CREATE DATABASE candate OWNER labber;`
+   `CREATE ROLE labber WITH LOGIN password 'labber';` `CREATE DATABASE candate OWNER labber;`

 note: we have created users and password so probably you don't need to run the first command.
 However, make sure you create candate database.